English

 ```python

-# fetch new items, then emit writes on stdout:
+# fetch new items, then emit the writes:

 ```

-Isolation is strict by default.
-The child runs in an OS-level sandbox (Linux namespaces plus Landlock filesystem confinement, no network unless the operator allows it) that fails closed on unsupported systems.
-Its environment is scrubbed: no env var crosses into the child unless the role lists it in env_passthrough or env_prefix.
-And code execution as a whole is off until the fleet operator enables specific interpreters with --allowed-programs.
+Isolation is strict by default, and it is codellm's, not the fleet's: the child runs in an OS-level sandbox (Linux namespaces plus Landlock filesystem confinement, no network unless the operator allows it) that fails closed on unsupported systems.
+Code execution as a whole is off until the codellm operator enables specific interpreters.

 Fan-out and templating